 What’s the Epidural Dilemma?

 Pregnancy and childbirth are incredibly transformative experiences.
 Unfortunately, our culture has reduced the conversation about this utmost transformation to one topic: labor pain.
 Whether on social media, in moms’ groups, or on the playground, individuals undergoing their childbearing years’ discussions focus solely on fear and coping with labor pain.
 This narrow focus can make them preoccupied with deciding whether to take an epidural.
 It doesn’t help much that their guides, birth support professionals, also tend to distinguish between “Natural/Unmedicated Birth” and “Medicated Birth.”
 The first option is often idealized, whereas the latter is viewed less favorably.
-This can result in birth givers feeling negative emotions such as disappointment or failure if they choose to take an epidural.
+These common attitudes can result in birth givers feeling negative emotions such as disappointment or failure if they choose to take an epidural.
 Since the decision to use pain relief during labor is a personal choice that has emotional and social implications, I suggest helping expectant individuals to navigate this “Epidural Dilemma” with transformational prenatal coaching,

 Birth givers’ dilemma: What scares me more, labor pain or the potential risks of an epidural?

 For decades, maternal care agents have addressed labor pain by informing expectant persons prenatally.
 While agents believing in the superiority of unmedicated birth, like childbirth educators and doulas, inform pregnant individuals about the evidential benefits of physiological birth and the associated risks, medical caregivers provide convincing evidence that epidural analgesia is safe.
-As a result, pregnant individuals are torn between two opposing bodies of evidence relating to labor pain.
+As a result, pregnant individuals are torn between two opposing approaches relating to labor pain.
 How will they navigate the dilemma of taking an epidural when opposing approaches are backed by contradicting evidence?

-The limitations of Facts-Sharing
+The limitations of facts-sharing

-The power of Transformational Coaching discussion
+The power of transformational coaching

-Adopting positive motivation
+Adopting positive and internal motivation

 The decision-making process is impacted by negative motivation.
 In both cases described above, people are motivated by fear.
 Their motivation is to run away from something – either from pain or the risks involved with an epidural.
 A positive motivation would be if expectant individuals were to aspire for a specific experience or if they were motivated to achieve a desired goal.
 It is imperative to understand that positive motivation is far more effective than negative motivation.
 When confronted with challenges or obstacles, negative motivation often proves ineffective in helping them overcome these hurdles and achieve their desired objectives.
 Conversely, positive motivation is a far more effective approach.
 For instance, a woman may request an epidural during childbirth when the fear of labor pain becomes too overwhelming and outweighs potential risks.

-Assisting individuals in overcoming internal resistance and performing at their best is known as coaching.
-This approach assumes that clients possess the necessary competence and self-awareness.
+Transformational coaching is the practice of assisting individuals in overcoming internal resistance and performing at their best.
+This practice assumes clients are competent and need help to overcome their fears, personal challenges, and resistance.
 Therefore, providing information is not a significant aspect of coaching.
 Instead, coaches ask questions, uncover insights, clarify issues, explore alternatives, and enable their clients to align their beliefs with their desired actions and experiences.
 Coaches have faith in their client’s ability to find solutions within themselves and consider personal obstacles as the root cause of difficulties rather than a lack of knowledge.
-For instance, a coaching session regarding the decision to undergo an epidural may involve these steps:
+Transformational coaches change LIVES.
+We Listen, Inquire, Vaidate, explore, and Shift!

 • Clarifying individuals’ perceptions of labor pain and any other types of pain they may be experiencing.